yogkr/yogkr.github.io/index.markdown

 <p><img src="assets/fig/dp1.png" alt="Yogeshwaran Krishnan" align="middle" width="360px"></p>

-<p style="text-align:justify;">My background is in materials science and physics, and I work as a researcher.
-I've largely dealt with molecular dynamics and density functional theory (DFT).
-I have experience with machine learning interatomic potentials for energy materials as well.
-Particularly my interests include catalysis, MEMS, chemical dynamics, and gas storage.
-Besides my materials scientist background, I have industry work experience.
+<p style="text-align:justify;">I am a Postdoctoral Research Associate in Energy Storage and Conversion at the Technical University of Denmark, specializing in atomistic modeling for energy materials.
+My research interests include molecular dynamics (MD), density functional theory (DFT), ab initio molecular dynamics (AIMD), and machine learning.
+With a background in physics and materials science, I have experience with these techniques and their applications in energy materials and chemistry.
+My work focuses on catalysis, MEMS, chemical dynamics, and gas storage.
 </p>

 ## Experience